kristoferlund/ic-siws/packages/ic_siws_js/README.md

 ## Usage with React

-> [!TIP]
-> For a complete example, see the [ic-siwe-react-demo-rust](https://github.com/kristoferlund/ic-siwe-react-demo-rust) demo project.
+> Use the React submodule for complete integration examples.

 The React submodule comes with `SiweIdentityProvider` that makes the `SiweManager` available to all components in the app.
 It also provides a `useSiwe` hook that can be used to interact with the `SiweManager` instance.